As a consumer comparing internet service providers, it isn’t always easy to distinguish what are facts and what is just marketing.

 Satellite | 25 Mbps | 3 Mbps |

-Internet speed is a major concern for most people; it can determine what we do online and how we use the Internet.
-It has become the new way to measure our internet service providers’ (ISPs) quality and enable us to decide which ISP we should go for.
+Internet speed is a significant concern for most people; it can determine what we do online and how we use the Internet.
+It has become the new way to measure our internet service providers quality and enable us to decide which ISP we should go for.

-Internet speed is measured by megabits per second.
+Megabits per second measure Internet speed.
 The average internet speed in the United States is under 30 megabits per second, which is not enough for streaming videos, online gaming, or other high-bandwidth activities.

 A good internet speed varies depending on the type of use that you are planning to do with the internet.
-For example, if you need high-speed connections for video streaming (Netflix), online gaming (League of Legends), or other high bandwidth activities (YouTube), then it's important to have an internet connection over 70 Mbps.
-But if you only use your internet connection for basic tasks like emailing, checking social media sites like Facebook and Twitter, and browsing the web then a lower speed might be sufficient (15 Mbps).
-If you are planning to play game online then 100+ MB speed is require.
+For example, suppose you need high-speed connections for video streaming (Netflix), online gaming (League of Legends), or other high bandwidth activities (YouTube).
+In that case, it's essential to have an internet connection of over 70 Mbps.
+But suppose you only use your internet connection for basic tasks like emailing, checking social media sites like Facebook and Twitter, and browsing the web.
+In that case, a lower speed might be sufficient (15 Mbps).
+If you plan to play a game online, 100+ MB speed is required.